 From $\pi_t(i,j)$ we select the eye position at time $t+1$ using a linear selection algorithm.

-As a result, in each time step follows the sequence of, first, relaxation of the current activation, second, selection of the next eye position under consideration of a stepping distribution, and, third, increase of the activation values along the current trajectory.
-Our model's behavior is controlled by a number of free parameters.
-In this study we selected a subset of parameters for estimation, namely $\gamma$ the speed of the relaxation, the size of the stepping distribution $r_i$ and $r_j$, the slope of the stepping distribution $\phi$ and the slope of the potential $\lambda$ (i.e. $\theta = [\gamma, r_i, r_j, \phi, \lambda]$).
-We set $\rho = 12$, $\nu = 3$ and $\eta = 1$, in order to constrain the model and to obtain numerically stable behavior during parameter estimation.
+As a result, in each time step follows the sequence of, first, relaxation of the current activation; second, selection of the following eye position under consideration of a stepping distribution; and third, an increase of the activation values along the current trajectory.
+Several free parameters control our model's behavior.
+In this study, we selected a subset of parameters for estimation, namely $\gamma$, the speed of the relaxation, the size of the stepping distribution $r_i$ and $r_j$, the slope of the stepping distribution $\phi$ and the slope of the potential $\lambda$ (i.e., $\theta = [\gamma, r_i, r_j, \phi, \lambda]$).
+We set $\rho = 12$, $\nu = 3$, and $\eta = 1$ to constrain the model and obtain numerically stable behavior during parameter estimation.
 The parameters selected for estimation are of primary interest, as their values are interpretable quantities that may give insight into the biological plausibility of the model.